 The word "church" refers to a literal, physical gathering of people who assemble for a common purpose.
 In a day of rampant Christian individualism rooted in a misunderstanding of the "universal church", believers must return to living life in the local church era in which we live.
 Individualism is manifested in various forms like "church-hopping", a very loose affiliation with a local church, and claims of carrying membership in the universal church rather than a local church.
 Until Christ returns, the universal church will not gather in one place, at one time, for worship.
 When that does happen, the local church will become obsolete and we will all live in the universal church era.
 Until then, we live in the local church era.
 The local church is God's gracious and necessary provision for believers to faithfully walk with the Lord during their time on earth.
 Christians must see the local church as a necessary and very valuable asset in their relationship with God.

 The following is our five-step process:

-Salvation: Completion of a Statement of Faith form.
-Please click here to download the form.
-Once you indicate you want to join NEHBC, you will receive this form in the mail.
+Salvation: Completion of a Statement of Faith form available at the Welcome Center in the lobby or contact us and we will email or mail one to you.
 On it, we ask that you write out your salvation story and describe to us your baptism experience if any.
 This is our way of ensuring all of our members are believers.

 Baptism: If you have not yet already experienced baptism by immersion by a church of like faith and practice, following your salvation, we will be honored to baptize you.
 If you have, then you have completed this step already.
 This step is our way of ensuring all of our members are baptized believers.